EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 <b>policyName</b>
 Name of the SSL policy to unbind from the SSL service.

+<b>priority</b>
+Priority of the NOPOLICY (built-in policy) to be unbound.
+Not required if you are unbinding a user-defined policy.
+Minimum value: 1
+Maximum value: 2147483647

 <b>certkeyName</b>
 The certificate key pair binding.

+<b>CA</b>
+CA certificate.

+<b>crlCheck</b>
+Rule to use for the CRL corresponding to the CA certificate during client authentication.
+Available settings function as follows:
+* MANDATORY - Deny SSL clients if the CRL is missing or expired, or the Next Update date is in the past, or the CRL is incomplete.
+* OPTIONAL - Allow SSL clients if the CRL is missing or expired, or the Next Update date is in the past, or the CRL is incomplete, but deny if the client certificate is revoked in the CRL.
+Possible values: Mandatory, Optional
+Default value: CRLCHECK_OPTIONAL

+<b>SNICert</b>
+Name of the certificate-key pair to bind for use in SNI processing.

 <b>cipherName</b>
 Name of the individual cipher, user-defined cipher group, or predefined (built-in) cipher alias.